dneto/oer-java/README.md

 ##How to Use##

-Let's do a simple example.
-Let's get the latest rates from BRL(Brazilian Real)
+For example let's get the latest rates from BRL(Brazilian Real):

 ```java
 import java.math.BigDecimal;
 import org.openexchangerates.oerjava.Currency;